|This Missouri Practice Test||Number of questions on each practice test:||25|

 If there are two or more tracks, look for a second train before you cross.

 We are sorry that this was not useful for you!

 |Knowledge Test for Learner’s Permit and Driver’s License|

 This practice test for your Missouri written knowledge exam has 25 random questions based on the Driver Guide and real tests released by MO Driver License Bureau.
 You can take the practice test as many times as you need and like.
 Since all tests have random questions from a large bank, not two tests are the same.

 After each question, you get the correct answer and an explanation.
 When you complete the test, you will see your score.

 The passing score in Missouri is 80 percent, which means you must answer at least 20 questions correctly.
-When you study, you should go for at least 24 correct answer.
+When you study, you should go for a full score.
 That way you will know for sure that you can pass the real examination.

 The latest version of the Driver Guide is available at your local Driver Licensing Office and online.